AgilanSam/gfrLib/README.md

 > [!NOTE]
 > Note that PROS is only support on ancient compiler

-1. Download `gfrlib.zip` from the [latest release](https://github.com/AgilanSam/5327V/releases/latest)
+1. Download zip.
-2. Add the zip file to your project
+2. Open PROS terminal after unzipping the folder.
-3. Run `pros c fetch gfrlib.zip; pros c apply gfrlib@version` in the PROS integrated terminal
+3. Run `pros mu` in the PROS integrated terminal to run the code!

 ## Additional Versions